pjlab-songcomposer/songcomposer/README.md

   width: 100%;" />

 ## 📜 News
+🚀 [2025/5/31] We release the SongCompose data [link](https://huggingface.co/Mar2Ding/songcomposer_sft) on Hugging Face🤗.

 🎉 [2025/5/16] SongComposer is accepted by ACL 2025 main!
-We will soon release the data and checkpoints.

 🚀 [2024/6/12] We enhanced SongComposer to a whole-song level and the [demo page](https://pjlab-songcomposer.github.io) is updated!